GrussmayerLab/live-cell-incubator/index.md

 Although not necessary at this point of time for our work, there is the option of exploring active humidity control for the incubator, if needed for specific experiments.
 This would also entail the issue of condensation which could potentially damage the optomechanics housed within the incubator chamber, so considerations have to be made accordingly.
 Additionally, for experiments requiring strictly hypoxic conditions, an active O2 control would be a good choice.

 # Getting Started and Project Support
 The information provided on this page should be sufficient for anyone looking to build a live cell incubator for imaging experiments for their microscope.
-Please report any questions or even suggestions you might have for us, using the "Isuues" tab on our [github repo](https://github.com/GrussmayerLab/live-cell-incubator/issues) for this project.
+Please report any questions or even suggestions you might have for us, using the "Issues" tab on our [github repo](https://github.com/GrussmayerLab/live-cell-incubator/issues) for this project.

 # License Information